[Analysis] Israeli propaganda targets EU funds for NGOs

 The Israeli claims against EU-funded Palestinian NGOs, the PCHR and Al-Haq, were even flimsier.

-The PCHR claim was based on the fact its director, Raji Sourani, an award-winning human rights lawyer, once received a commemorative plaque at a PFLP-sponsored event in Gaza four years ago.
+The PCHR claim was based on the fact its director, Raji Sourani, an award-winning human rights lawyer, received a commemorative plaque at a PFLP event in Gaza four years ago.

 The Al-Haq claim was based on the fact its director, Shawan Jabarin, was a PHLP member until 2012 and that Israel had detained him (without trial) in the 1990s.